unitaryfund/mitiq/docs/source/examples/rshadows_tutorial.md

 The robust shadow estimation approach put forth in *Predicting Many Properties of a Quantum System from Very Few Measurements* {cite}`huang2020predicting` exhibits noise resilience.
 The inherent randomization in the protocol simplifies the noise, transforming it into a Pauli noise channel that can be characterized relatively straightforwardly.
 Once the noisy channel $\widehat{\mathcal{M}}$ is characterized $\widehat{\mathcal{M}}$, it is incorporated into the channel inversion $\widehat{\mathcal{M}}^{-1}$, resulting in an unbiased state estimator.
 The sampling error in the determination of the Pauli channel contributes to the variance of this estimator.

-## 1. Define a zero state from which we'll extract calibration information
+## 1. Define a Circuit for Robust Shadow Estimation

 ```python